Home

 3. DEGIRO

-The platform is licensed by the Dutch Authority for the Financial Markets (AFM) and the Dutch Central Bank, but is available for investors in Switzerland.
-DEGIRO sets itself apart with some of the industry's lowest fees, appealing to shrewd investors.
-The platform's dedication to transparency and its extensive educational resources provide a solid base for beginners to learn the intricacies of stock trading.
+While regulated by the Dutch Authority for the Financial Markets (AFM) and the Dutch Central Bank (DNB), DEGIRO is fully operational for investors in Switzerland.
+It distinguishes itself through some of the lowest fees in the industry, attracting savvy investors.
+The platform commits to transparency and offers extensive educational resources, laying a strong foundation for beginners to grasp the fundamentals of stock trading.

-• Assets: Access to a wide range of stocks, ETFs, bonds, options, and futures across global markets.
+• Assets: Offers a comprehensive range of stocks, ETFs, bonds, options, and futures from global markets.

-• Regulation: Regulated by the Dutch Authority for the Financial Markets (AFM) and the Dutch Central Bank (DNB).
+• Regulation: Overseen by the Dutch Authority for the Financial Markets (AFM) and the Dutch Central Bank (DNB).

 • CHF Deposit Methods: Bank Transfer.